DC23/scriptabit/docs/usage/tasks.rst

   of the tasks is made.
 Otherwise just the names are listed.
 - ``--delete-tasks``
   Deletes all tasks of the specified type.
+- ``--list-tags``
+  List all tags.
+- ``--list-unused-tags``
+  List all tags that are not assigned to any tasks.
+- ``--delete-unused-tags``
+  Delete all tags that are not assigned to any tasks.
+Note that if the ``dry-run`` flag is also given, this will revert to simply listing the unused tags.

 Options are: